Mahin200405/mtc-wordpress-workshop/Hogwarts_spell_book.md

 - Once satisfied, click Pages -> Add Page
 - You'll now see an empty page, this is your canvas.
 Start Building!!

-To simplify the page design, install a page builder plugin.
-Elementor is recommended but not required.
-To install Elementor, navigate to the Plugins section, search for "Elementor," and activate it after installation.

 ---

 ## Building the Spell Book Page

 Create a new page in WordPress and title it "Hogwarts Spell Book."
-If using Elementor, open the page with the Elementor editor; otherwise, use the default Block Editor.
+Use the default Block Editor to edit your page the way you like

 The content structure for each spell should include:
 - A heading for the Spell Name
 - A labeled field for the Spell Type (such as Charm, Curse, Hex, etc.)
 - A paragraph describing the spell’s function
+You could also include
+- Image blocks or Icons for decoration
+- Columns and Groups for layout

 Example entry: